GautamGupta/bb-legacy-plugins/bb-benchmark/trunk/readme.txt

 * 0.16	: better unnamed hook tracking so benchmark timer can be inserted almost anywhere
 * 0.17	: double dashes break html comments and make them visible -- replaced as - -
 * 0.18	: added hook to admin panel for plugin admin testing
+* 0.19	: important bug fix to hide output again in certain situations